NSHipster/articles/2019-09-16-apns-device-tokens.md

 but you'd probably also want to include some additional information --- like a username or email address --- to associate it with an account in the app.
-That meant that the `data` you set as a requests HTTP body couldn't just be the device token.
+That meant that the `data` you set as a request's HTTP body couldn't just be the device token.

 Sending an HTTP `POST` body with`application/x-www-form-urlencoded`